 Negative features: unreliability, boastfulness, aloofness

-Turquoise is often associated with clear communication as well as provoking constructive and positive thinking.
-It is also believed to increase energy and self-expression.
+Turquoise brings clear communication as well as provoking constructive and positive thinking.
+Some psychologists assure that it can help to increase energy and self-expression.

-It is an expressive color that is often used by communication agencies, computer technology, and education institutions.
+It is an expressive color which serves as a helping hand to communication agencies, computer technology, and education institutions.